vibhorsahu26/JanSaadhan/README.md

 Government welfare schemes often remain underutilized because eligible citizens struggle to discover them, understand complex eligibility criteria, or locate the correct application portal.

-**JanSaadhan** bridges this gap through an intelligent rule-based recommendation engine that provides personalized scheme suggestions, simplified explanations, and verified application links—all in one place.
+**JanSaadhan** bridges this gap through a lightweight, rule-based eligibility checker that provides personalized scheme suggestions, simplified explanations, and verified application links — all in one place, with no backend or database required.

 ---